sf-wdi-18/notes/lectures/week-01/day_3_functions_and_dom/dawn/intro-to-functions.md

 An **algorithm** abstractly describes how to manipulate data to solve a problem.

-A [**function**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions) is a concrete implementation of an algorithm in a computer language. *It encapsulates modular behavior.*
+A [**function**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions) is a concrete implementation of an algorithm in a computer language. *It is a "subprogram" that encapsulates a specific behavior.*

 ---